Module 5: Carrier Safety Practices Previous Module Overview Glossary Help Next Module

 What if there is incorrect information on my Carrier Profile?

-If you find a significant error on your Carrier Profile report, you can contact Carrier & Vehicle Safety at 403-755-6111(toll free in Alberta dial 310-0000) or e-mail: compliance.info@gov.ab.ca.
-Alberta Transportation will investigate and where applicable make the necessary changes.
+If you find a significant error on your Carrier Profile report, you can contact Monitoring & Compliance Branch at 403-755-6111(toll free in Alberta dial 310-0000) or e-mail: compliance.info@gov.ab.ca.
+Alberta Transportation and Economic Corridors will investigate and where applicable make the necessary changes.
 For example, if you notice there is a conviction on your Carrier Profile for a vehicle or driver that is not employed by your company, you can request to have it removed.

 How can I access my Carrier Profile?